grubeben/grubeben/README.md

 As part of the High-Performance-Computing seminar held by Jesper Larsson-Träff at TU Wien, me and a fellow student worked on a complexity analysis and C++-implementations of the MPI_Allreduce operation based on arXiv:2109.12626.
 Our implementation achieved outperformance of 10-50% against the MPICH implementation on TU-Wien’s ’Hydra’ cluster which was available for the seminar.

-You can find the porject report [here](https://github.com/grubeben/HPC/blob/main/PROJECT_REPORT.pdf).
+You can find the project report [here](https://github.com/grubeben/HPC/blob/main/PROJECT_REPORT.pdf).

 <img src="https://github.com/grubeben/HPC/blob/main/hpc_benchmark.PNG?raw=true" width="500">